marklhc/marklai-pages/content/courses/psyc575/syllabus.md

 ## Course Notes

 Given the COVID-19 pandemic, this class will be fully online and will follow a [flipped course design](http://cet.usc.edu/cet/wp-content/uploads/2020/06/Flipped-Course-Design.docx).
 The lecture videos and course materials will be available at https://quantscience.rbind.io/courses/psyc575/ before Mondays, and students are expected to review these materials and the assigned readings on their own.
 Please note that the lecture slides only serve to guide class discussions and cannot replace the assigned readings.
-Every Thursday at 10:00--11:50 am there will be a synchronous session where students will work on in-class exercises and discuss questions regarding the learning materials and homework assignments. **Students are expected to have reviewed the posted materials for that week before attending that week's synchronous session.** The synchronous sessions will be recorded and posted on Blackboard.
+Every Thursday at 10:00--11:50 am there will be a synchronous session where students will work on in-class exercises and discuss questions regarding the learning materials and homework assignments. **Students are expected to have reviewed the posted materials for that week before attending that week's synchronous session.** The synchronous sessions will be recorded and be posted on Slack.
 Before attending the synchronous sessions, students are expected to have

 1. Completed the assigned readings and reviewed the posted videos.
 2. Identified questions that come up in their learning.